The International Traffic in Arms Regulations (ITAR)

 Export Administration Regulations (EAR)

-The International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR) are two important United States export control laws that affect the manufacturing, sales and distribution of technology.
+The International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR) are two important United States export control laws that affect technology manufacturing, sales, and distribution.

 The legislation seeks to control access to specific types of technology and the associated data.
 Its goal is to prevent the disclosure or transfer of sensitive information to a foreign national.

 ITAR contains a United States Munitions List (USML) of restricted articles and services.
-EAR contains a Commerce Control List (CCL) of regulated commercial items, including those items that have both commercial and military applications.
+EAR contains a Commerce Control List (CCL) of regulated commercial items, including those with both commercial and military applications.

 To be ITAR or EAR compliant, a manufacturer or exporter whose articles or services appear on the USML or CCL lists must register with the U.S. State Department’s Directorate of Defense Trade Controls (DDTC).
 ITAR and EAR compliance can be problematic for a global corporation

 because the data related to a specific type of technology may need to be transferred over the Internet or stored locally outside the United States to make business processes flow smoothly.
-It is the responsibility of the manufacturer or exporter to take the necessary steps to certify that
+The manufacturer or exporter is responsible for taking the necessary steps to certify that

 they are in compliance with the regulations.